Towards Efficient Matching of Regexes with Backreferences using Register Set Automata (Technical Report): Introduction

+\paragraph{Theory of Register Set Automata.} We also deliver a number of positive theoretical results related to our new $\rsa$ automata model, which place it into the landscape of automata over infinite alphabets.
+First, the model strictly generalizes RAs~\cite{KaminskiF94,DemriL09} and is incomparable to (one-way) alternating RAs, another popular powerful generalization of RAs~\cite{DemriL09}.
+Besides the aforementioned RA to $\rsa$ determinization, the core property of $\rsa$s is that their emptiness problem is decidable, although for a~higher price than for RAs---the complexity blows from $\pspace$-complete for RAs to $\fomega$-complete (i.e., Ackermannian) for $\rsa$s.

-\subparagraph{Language Inclusion of Register Automata.} Testing RA inclusion is an essential problem in many of their applications, such as in their minimization, learning~\cite{BolligHLM13,IsbernerHS2014,GarhewalVHSLS2020}, checking for fixpoint in regular model checking~\cite{ChenHLT20}, checking XML schema subsumption~\cite{TovaDV00}, verification of parameterized concurrent programs with shared memory~\cite{IosifX19}, and is an essential component of the RA toolkit.
+Importantly, since we can now determinize RAs to RSAs and test emptiness of RSAs, we can use them to test language inclusion of RAs by the standard approach: by determinizing, complementing, and testing emptiness of the intersection (complementing a~$\drsa$ is done easily by swapping final and non-final states).
+Testing RA inclusion is an essential problem in many of their applications, such as in their minimization, learning~\cite{BolligHLM13,IsbernerHS2014,GarhewalVHSLS2020}, checking for fixpoint in regular model checking~\cite{ChenHLT20}, checking XML schema subsumption~\cite{TovaDV00}, verification of parameterized concurrent programs with shared memory~\cite{IosifX19}, and is an essential component of the RA toolkit.
 Unfortunately, inclusion of RAs is in general an undecidable problem~\cite{NevenSV04}, which has forced researchers to either find ways to approximate the inclusion test---e.g., via several membership tests~\cite{IsbernerHS2014,GarhewalVHSLS2020} or by an abstraction refinement semi-algorithm using interpolation~\cite{IosifX19}---or restrict themselves to other models with decidable inclusion problem, such as deterministic RAs (whose expressive power is quite limited)~\cite{MurawskiRT2018} or session automata~\cite{BolligHLM13}.
+We note that inclusion of languages described by regexes with backreferences is also undecidable~\cite{Freydenberger13}.